|

 of NAHA.

-NAHA's archives are open to the public and we look forward to helping
+Rolvaag Memorial Library.
+Our doors are open to the public and we encourage

-staff of part-time people and can best serve you if we know when you are
+archivist can best serve you if we know when you are coming.
+We charge

-The NAHA web site is designed to serve all users, regardless of browser
+extensive collections.
+The site is designed to serve all users, regardless

-choice, operating system or use of accessibility software.
-Please
+of browser choice, operating system, or use of accessibility software.

 |